Electric car costs: What does an electric car really cost?

 | VW UP e-up! | CHF 25’650 |

-When buying an electric car, you have the same financing options as for petrol or diesel cars.
-Your decision depends on your financial situation and how you want to use the vehicle.
+When you buy an electric car, you have the same financing options as for petrol or diesel cars.
+The decision depends on your financial situation and how you want to use the vehicle.

-Here, Comparis sets out the advantages and disadvantages of the various financing solutions in detail.
+Here, Comparis highlights the pros and cons of different financing solutions .

-In Switzerland, the promotion of electric cars is regulated at cantonal level and, in some cases, at municipal level: some cantons offer subsidies when buying a car.
-Others grant tax benefits or support the construction of charging stations.
+The subsidisation of electric cars in Switzerland is regulated by the canton and in some cases the commune: Some cantons offer subsidies when buying a car.
+Others grant tax benefits or assist in the construction of charging stations.

-At Swiss eMobility, you will find an overview of subsidies for electric mobility by location.
-You can also obtain information from your local Road Traffic Office.
+At Swiss eMobility, you can find an overview of the subsidies for electromobility at different locations.
+You can also obtain information from your responsible Road Traffic Office.

 Do I pay less tax for an electric car?

-Others, on the other hand, do not have an eco-bonus.
-Appenzell-Ausserrhoden even taxes electric cars higher than combustion engines.
-Here you will find more information on cantonal motor vehicle taxes.
+Others, on the other hand, offer no eco bonus.
+Appenzell Ausserrhoden even taxes electric cars higher than combustion vehicles.
+Here you will find more information about cantonal motor vehicle taxes.

 4. Depreciation of electric cars

-Depreciation of electric cars has long been significantly higher than for vehicles with a combustion engine.
-New figures show that the residual values of electric carshave caught up with petrol and diesel vehicles in recent years.
+For a long time, the depreciation of electric cars was significantly higher than for vehicles with an internal combustion engine.
+New figures show: the residual values of electric cars have caught up with petrol and diesel vehicles in recent years.

 Regular vehicle servicing is also necessary for electric cars: software updates are important, tyres, brakes and brake fluid, steering and suspension must be checked, as well as the condition of the battery.
-How often a service is required depends, among other things, on the manufacturer.
-Usually, a service every two years is sufficient.
+How often a service is required depends on factors including the manufacturer.
+In most cases, one service every two years is enough.

-You can have routine maintenance work carried out in the garage of your choice.
-However, for repairs or maintenance of the high-voltage system or specific electric car components, you should visit a specialised workshop.
-Only they have the necessary equipment and appropriately trained personnel.
+You can have ordinary maintenance work carried out in the garage of your choice.
+However, for the repair or maintenance of the high-voltage system or specific electric car components, you should visit a specialised workshop.
+Only these specialists have the necessary equipment and appropriately trained personnel.

-The electric car’s high-voltage battery lasts between 12 and 20 years, depending on usage.
+The high-voltage battery of an electric car lasts, depending on use, between 12 and 20 years.
 The manufacturer’s warranty is usually shorter.
-It is often between eight and ten years.
-The cost of a repair is typically between 1,000 and 2,000 francs, plus labour costs.
+It is often between eight and 10 years.
+The costs for repairs are typically between 1,000 and 2,000 francs, plus labour costs.
 However, repairs are rarely necessary.

-Electric cars stand out thanks to their lower operating costs: the costs per hundred kilometres are under six francs for electricity (as of May 2024), compared to 10 to 15 francs for petrol or diesel.
-This makes electric cars not only more environmentally friendly, but also more cost-effective in the long term.
+Electric cars are attractive thanks to their lower running costs: The cost per 100 kilometres is under six francs for electricity (as of May 2024), compared to 10 to 15 francs for petrol or diesel.
+As a result, electric cars are not only more environmentally friendly, but also more cost-efficient in the long term.

 How much does it cost to charge an electric car?